hydro-project/hydroflow/book/example_4_neighbors.md

 # Graph Neighbors
 > In this example we cover:
+> * Assigning sub-flows to variables
 > * Our first multi-input operator, [`join`](./surface_ops.gen.md#join)
+> * Indexing multi-input operators by prepending a bracket expression
 > * The [`unique`](./surface_ops.gen.md#unique) operator for removing duplicates from a stream
 > * A first exposure to the concepts of _strata_ and _epochs_